Tlaster/PreCompose/docs/index.md

 Compose Multiplatform Navigation && ViewModel, inspired by Jetpack Lifecycle, ViewModel, LiveData and Navigation, PreCompose provides similar (or even the same) components for you but in Kotlin, and it's Kotlin Multiplatform project.

 # Why PreCompose
  - Write your business logic and UI code once in one `commonMain`, and your application can be anywhere, powered by Kotlin and Compose!
-- If you familiar with Jetpack Lifecycle, ViewModel and Navigation, there will be nothing to lean.
+ - If you familiar with Jetpack Lifecycle, ViewModel and Navigation, there will be nothing to learn.
  - Super easy to set up.
  - No need to write platform-specific code and UI.
  - Lifecycle is handled by PreCompose, you don't need to worry about it.
+ - With Molecule integration, you can easily write your business logic in Kotlin Multiplatform project.

 # Setup
 [Setup guide for PreCompose](/setup.md)